-The midterm examination is scheduled for the full class period on Friday, February 15th from 12:30PM-2:20PM.
-The final examination is scheduled for Friday, March 22nd from 12:15PM-3:15PM.
+The midterm examination is scheduled for the full class period on Friday, May 10 from 12:30-2:20PM PST.
+The final examination is scheduled for Wednesday, June 12th from 12:15PM-3:15PM PST.
 There will be no alternate time for the midterm and final exams, except for those with relevant official university athletics or Office of Accessible Education accommodations.
 Please make sure that you can attend the exams at the specified times before enrolling in the class.
 Also note that University policy prohibits students from enrolling in courses with conflicting lecture times or conflicting final exams.

-All examinations are closed-book and closed-electronic-device.
-For the midterm exam, you will be allowed to bring in one double-sided 8.5x11" page of notes, and for the final exam, you will be allowed to bring in two double-sided 8.5x11" pages of notes.
+All examinations are closed-book and closed-electronic-device; however, you will be allowed to bring in one double-sided 8.5x11" page of notes.
 A reference sheet will be provided to you during each exam, as well as beforehand for studying, containing commonly-needed information.
 No other materials may be used.